ipaytotaltd/ipaytotal-hostedpage/README.md

 # iPayTotal Hosted Page
-<p>This is iPaytotal Hosted Page API documentation.
-In this API, users details will be sent to iPaytotal server with curl request, whereas Credit card details page will be loaded over iPaytotal server.
-Follow bellow steps to integrate hosted page API with iPaytotal.</p>
+<p>This is iPayTotal Hosted Page API documentation.
+In this API, the user's details will be sent to the iPayTotal server with a curl request, whereas the Credit Card details page will be loaded over the iPayTotal server. </p>
+<p>Follow the below steps to integrate hosted page API with iPayTotal:</p>

 ## Using curl request.